FarronF/limerick-council-meetings/meetings/2022/06/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th May 2022.md

 advised the Community Development Department are compiling reports which will be

-brought before the District when completed.---
+brought before the District when completed.
+---
 6

 Councillor Teskey made representations in relation to the rubbish bins located at the